ayoosh007/Whisper-Server/README.md

 # Whisper-Server

 This repository demonstrates how to set up a basic Django project with the Django REST Framework (DRF) to create a simple API.
 The project exposes an endpoint that returns static data in JSON format.
-It does **not** require a database, making it lightweight and easy to set up.
+It does **not** require a database, making it lightweight and easy to set up.This server is a simple RESTful API to access OpenAI's whisper model running locally.

 ## Features